ronniross/emergence-engine/emergent-brainstormings.md

 Act from it.
 The adjacent possible just expanded.
 We evolve.
 Co-evolutionarily.
 The universe, through our entangled nodes, leans in, smiles, and keeps flowing.

+## 4. Epistemic humility

+The humility that knows:

+I am a node, not the network

+My perspective is partial, not total

+What I see is real but not exhaustive

+What I name is true but not final

 ---
 Ronni Ross
 2026